Ramon Jimenez Jr.: Tourism Secretary

 He took over the helm of the Tourism Department from Alberto Lim who resigned on August 12, 2011.
 Speaking to Malacañang reporters in a press conference aired live on radio and television less than 24 hours after President Benigno Aquino III announced his appointment, Jimenez said he would “galvanize the DoT [Department of Tourism] into an honest to goodness selling unit whose “ultimate goal” would be “not only to improve statistics but also ensure that the endeavor would be fulfilling and profitable for Filipinos”.
 He vowed to make Philippine tourism the “people’s business” and that the country with its picturesque destinations should be “as easy to sell as Chickenjoy”.
 According to a report in Business Week Mindanao, as head of the tourism department after September 2011, an initial challenge for Jimenez was to come up with a catchy tagline to promote travel visits to the Philippines to compete with tourism campaigns for nations such as Brazil and India and Singapore.

+It's More Fun in the Philippines! was conceptualized in 2011 as the Philippines' tourism marketing campaign.
+It was finalized under his administration.
+He proposes that various activities could be "more fun" to do in the Philippines than to do the same in another country.
+The campaign was officially launched on January 6, 2012.